Hasarte History, Family Crest & Coats of Arms

 The surname Hasarte was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hasarte family
+Early History of the Hasarte family

 This web page shows only a small excerpt of our Hasarte research.
 Another 56 words (4 lines of text) are included under the topic Early Hasarte History in all our PDF Extended History products and printed products wherever possible.